 When you attend appointments at Heights Dermatology for superficial radiation therapy, you can expect the treatment to take just a few minutes of your time.
 Depending on the location of your skin cancer, your dermatologist may request that you lie down on an exam table or sit in a chair.

 The treatment itself is painless, but you may feel warmth from the radiation.
 This is normal, and you might see some redness or experience itching in the area for some time after the treatment.
 Depending on the size and depth of the cancer, Heights Dermatology may recommend attending more than one superficial radiation therapy session.

-For more information on superficial radiation therapy, call Heights Dermatology or book an appointment online today.
+For more information on superficial radiation therapy, call Heights Dermatology at one of our convenient locations or book an appointment online today.